Daybreak:Volume 1 Chapter 8

 ----- * * * -----

-The healer's chapel was a sterile white hall full of beds, which Kaede now found unusual because it was the only room painted white in the entire castle complex.
-Counters lined up against the far-side wall were packed neatly with potion vials, flasks, and bottles, as well as a dozen transparent quartz crystals the size of tablet computers.
+The healer's chapel was a sterile white hall full of beds, which Kaede found unusual because it was the only room painted white in the entire castle complex.
+Counters lined up against the far-side wall were packed neatly with potion vials, flasks, and bottles.
+There were also a dozen transparent quartz crystals the size of tablet computers.

-A barely noticeable cringe went through Parzifal before he closed his eyes and sighed.
+A barely noticeable cringe went through Perceval before he closed his eyes and sighed.

 "Yes, and I haven't exactly been helping.
 I'm sorry about that.
 I know it's no fault of yours, but... your master and I have a history."